 #4 – Reproductive system cancers

-While breast cancer (mammary neoplasia) is not very common in mares, when it does occur, it’s usually malignant and has a poor prognosis for long term survival.
+Breast cancer (mammary neoplasia) is not very common in mares.
+When it does occur, it’s usually malignant and has a poor prognosis for long term survival.
 Testicular tumors are known in stallions but are not very common and are usually benign.
 Male horses are prone to prostate cancer, which is becoming more of a problem as more horses are being exposed to abnormal internal and external factors.

 #5 – Lymphosarcoma